global CommandQuestions regarding this article should be directed to the author at walter@ccnet.com.

 he frequently does pattern searching while fixing a problem, he

-can't depend on a visual-mode n
+can't depend on a visual-mode n command to use the

 XXX pattern he needs to find; he must type the pattern in afresh